MSIAC Interns & Trainees

 - Evaluate possibilities to include the verification data in the ARM Graphic User Interface

-The student will then have to sum up the findings in a comprehensive report.
+- Sum up the findings in a comprehensive report.

 - Exposure to Initiation and Shock Mechanics of Energetic Materials